davidezeji/cntf-main/open5gs/application/README.md

 ## Palantir

-Please refer to this documentation to learn more about Coralogix: https://www.palantir.com/
+Please refer to this documentation to learn more about Palantir: https://www.palantir.com/

 ## OpenTelemtry